 Her work is predominantly abstract with a passion for the minutiae rather than the whole, finding a landscape within the landscape.
 Her objective is to find a way of mark-making to build a language and encourage a dialogue between the viewer, her work and nature.
 Latterly she has been experimenting with beeswax and encaustic enabling her to push the boundaries to manipulate and sculpt the paper so that it ripples and dances off the wall, interacting with light and shadow.

-Sam has a passion for travel and has recently returned from a life changing trip to Antartica and is seriously thinking of decamping after tae19.
-She has taken part in the last four tae’s and is very much looking forward to curating tae19 in Edinburgh.
+Sam has a passion for travel and has recently returned from a life-changing trip to Antartica and is seriously thinking of decamping after tae19.
+She has taken part in the Twitter Art Exhibit since 2014.

 Sam is represented by Doubtfire Gallery, Edinburgh.